Over the years, Search Engine has evolved in many ways. And so does the Optimization part.

 As you must have already figured this out, Google is completely focusing on providing the best user experience.
 And with the help of AI and machine learning, it is now trying to figure out the quality and usefulness of the content by using search intent as a signal.

-So, if your content is not useful enough to fulfill the user’s intent, then you’re gonna lose your rankings big time.
+So, if your content is not useful enough to fulfil the user’s intent, then you’re gonna lose your rankings big time.

 No amount of backlinks can save you from that.